-Not pleasant, is it?
+Not terribly pleasant, is it?
 The bird feeders under the ornamental cherry were one of the first things to be put up.

 Even these pictures are not from the very beginning, in some of the shots I had already begun the process of clearing and tidying the worst of the mess and had even begun planting (you may be able to spot a small, young wisteria at the very edge of one of the photos).

-The garden is actually very small but the wide range of conditions in it mean I can pack quite a lot in.
+This first garden is actually very small but the wide range of conditions in it mean I can pack quite a lot in.
 The two main factors – soil and weather – have the last say on what will grow and what will not.

 Weather and Climate

 Being in the south the temperatures are generally warmer and we’re usually only beaten by the south coast, the south west and urban sprawls for temperature highs.
-This means I can grow a wider range of plants in these milder conditions, with the period between the typical first and last frosts being shorter than many other areas making the growing season longer too.
+This means I can grow a wider range of plants in these milder conditions, with the period between the typical first and last frosts being shorter than many other regions, making the growing season longer too.

 Winters can be cold, frost is regular and snow is easily possible.
 I have very few frost-tender plants (all in pots) and I bring them in when the night time temperatures start to drop to around 5°C (41°F).
 The easterly winter winds gusting along the flat fens can be a problem but the garden is well sheltered by the surrounding plants, trees, fences and houses so damage from the wind is far less than it could be.
 Winters aren’t usually very wet either so I’m not too concerned that dormant plants and bulbs will rot in the soil from the cold and wet.